zalf-rdm/geonode-mapstore-client/tutorials/06-custom-branch.md

-# Install a custom branch of the geonode-mapstore-client in the geonode-project

-This approach should be used only when other type of customizations does not fullfil the needs of the project.
+This approach should be used only when other type of customizations does not fullfil the needs of a GeoNode project.
 The following steps shows how to install geonode-mapstore-client from a github repositoty:

 - Create a new fork/branch